Cajun Smoked Turkey

 Pour the mixture into a gallon container and add the remaining ingredients.
 Top the mixture off with 2 quarts of water and let it steep for an hour at room temp.

-Place the turkey in an over-sized zip lock bag; you can find these in the storage container section of Walmart or Lowe’s.
+Place the turkey in an XL ziplock bag; you can find these in the storage container section of Walmart or Lowe’s.
 Pour the brine over the turkey and add 2 more quarts of water to completely cover the bird.

 Squeeze as much air out of the bag as possible and store the bag in a cooler.
 Place a couple bags of ice on top and below the turkey to weight it down in the brine and keep it cool.